-Working for a project in my previous company, I got the opportunity to work alongside BCG for almost 6 months.
-It was through one of the consultants from the MBB firm that I got to work with who recommended me for an interview.
-My contacts in the other 2 MBB firms were not able to get me an interview in their respective firms.
+Many individuals hoping to make such a move initially become interested after working alongside consultants who have been engaged by their original firm.
+This was true for me as well.
+At my previous company, I got the opportunity to work alongside BCG for almost six months.
+When I became interested in the move, then, it was one of the consultants I had worked with who recommended me for interview.
+Interestingly, despite my having a very strong resume, my contacts in the other two MBBs were not able to get me interviews in their respective firms.

-In my experience, it appears that it is very rare to get an interview as an experienced hire without the right connections and the opportunity to work alongside with the consultants of the firm that you want to work for.
+In my experience, it would be very rare to get an interview as an experienced hire without at least having the right connections.
+Ideally, though, you should also have had the opportunity to work alongside consultants from the firm that you wish to move to.

-Generally, your chances of getting an interview would be a lot better if you have a strategy consulting background and a post graduate degree, preferably an MBA.
-Having a prior experience in the so called “Big 4” companies (i.e. Ernst & Young, Deloitte & Touche, Arthur Andersen, and KPMG) would also provide you a better leverage compared to other experienced candidates.
+Beyond this, somewhat unsurprisingly, your chances of getting an interview will be a lot better if you have a background in strategy consulting.
+A post-graduate degree - preferably an MBA, though consulting firms also value PhDs - will also make you more attractive.
+Having prior experience in the “Big 4” firms (i.e. Ernst & Young, Deloitte & Touche, Arthur Andersen, and KPMG) would also give you an advantage over other experienced candidates.

 Roles for Experienced Hires